-Baylor Law School plans to expand its clinical programming through its new Trial Advocacy Clinic with a $60,000 grant from the Cooper Foundation of Waco.
+Baylor Law is expanding its clinical programming through its new Trial Advocacy Clinic with a $60,000 grant from the Cooper Foundation of Waco.

-Under the supervision of the Trial Advocacy Clinic director Josh Borderud, third-year Baylor Law students represent low-income Waco area residents in municipal citation cases that are set for trial, primarily in Waco Municipal Court.
-This legal representation will seek to reduce the occurrence and impact of fines, surcharges, license suspensions, warrants, and other consequences that can keep local residents from obtaining and maintaining employment and meeting their obligations.
+The newly created Trial Advocacy Clinic allows third-year Baylor Law students to represent low-income Waco area residents in municipal citation cases that are set for trial, primarily in Waco Municipal Court.
+Under the supervision of the Trial Advocacy Clinic director Josh Borderud, JD '09, this legal representation seeks to reduce the occurrence and impact of fines, surcharges, license suspensions, warrants, and other consequences that can keep local residents from obtaining and maintaining employment and meeting their obligations.

 The Trial Advocacy Clinic grew out of the Veterans Clinic, where students have represented veterans in litigation matters under the supervision of Baylor Law faculty and staff attorneys since 2012.
 With the hire of Borderud in 2016 as a full-time attorney to direct the Veterans Clinic and other clinical programs, the capacity to expand student litigation opportunities increased.

-The Cooper Foundation grant will provide funding for the expansion of the Trial Advocacy Clinic.
-This is the first grant awarded to Baylor Law to assist low income-citizens in the Waco area, regardless of military service.
+The Cooper Foundation grant provides funding for the expansion of the Trial Advocacy Clinic.
+This is the first grant awarded to Baylor Law to assist low-income citizens in the Waco area, regardless of military service.
 With the grant distributed over a three-year period, the funds, designated for clinic personnel, will enable the clinic to grow.

 "Since there is no constitutional right to a court-appointed attorney in municipal citation cases, most people are forced to represent themselves," said Borderud.
 "With this generous grant from the Cooper Foundation and our partnership with Waco Municipal Court, we will further prepare our students for the practice of law by meeting this need and representing those who could not otherwise afford a lawyer."

 "We believe that it is our duty as professionals to assist our neighbors in their time of need.
-With so many of our fellow Americans unable to afford legal services, we believe it is a key part of our mission at Baylor Law School to educate our students about the importance of pro bono work," said Baylor Law Dean Brad Toben.
-"We hope that in serving citizens in need we will ignite a fire in the hearts of our Baylor Law students that will grow as they go forward in their legal careers."
+With so many of our fellow Americans unable to afford legal services, we believe it is a key part of our mission at Baylor Law to educate our students about the importance of pro bono work," said Dean Brad Toben.
+"We hope that, in serving citizens in need, we will ignite a fire in the hearts of our Baylor Law students that will grow as they move forward in their legal careers."